SimplyDo/chessAPP/README.md

 dxc4.com Demo Client App
 ========

-A rich chess client using the dxc4 chess api at http://api.dxc4.com See it in action at: http://dxc4.com/
+A rich chess client based on the [dxc4 chess api](http://apidocs.dxc4.com/dxc4).

+See it in action at: http://dxc4.com/

 Set up
 =========